|This program is offered by the Department of Curriculum and Pedagogy. Learn more about EDCP programs.|

 ONLINE INFORMATION SESSION

-View a pre-recorded session here.
+View the pre-recorded session from January 2014 here.

 The UBC MMEd program is a 30-credit program (i.e., students will be required to complete ten 3-credit courses for the degree).
 The final 3-credits of the program may be a capstone project, which will be developed from original research conducted by students.